jaaamessszzz/PlasmidWebApp/docs/Installation/index.rst

 .. warning::
     AWS services are divided by regions (upper right dropdown).
 For instance, the region where I am developing this tutorial is `N. California (us-west-1)`.
-Remember which region you start you server!
+Remember which region you start your server in!
 Applications will only be visible in the Elastic Beanstalk management page from the region where the environments are started.

 First, we will need to create a new environment to host the web application.
-Click on `Create a new environment` at the top right of the Elastic Beanstalk management page.
+Click on `Create a new environment` at the top right of the Elastic Beanstalk management page. w to do this for the first time using this guide by Real Python.
+The AWS command line tool is highly recommended and makes deployment very simple.
+Howev
 We want to start a web server environment:

 .. image:: screenshots/03-ElasticBeanstalk-EnvironmentTier.png